Promise Scholars Program

-The Skyline College Promise Scholarship is available to high school graduates and students who recently completed their GED or Adult Education program and who enroll at Skyline College full-time and plan to earn a certificate or degree.
+The Skyline College Promise Scholars Program is available to high school graduates and students who recently completed their GED/HSE or Adult Education program and who enroll at Skyline College full-time and plan to earn a certificate or degree.

-The Scholarship supports the College's Promise to help students "Get in, Get through, and Get out...on time!" by making college more affordable and ensuring that higher education is achievable for all members of our community.
+The Promise Scholars Program supports the College's Promise to help students "Get in, Get through, and Get out...on time!" by making college more affordable and ensuring that higher education is achievable for all members of our community.
 Recipients receive a waiver covering all enrollment fees for any gap left after applying your financial aid award.

-The 2017-2018 Skyline College Promise Scholarship Application is now open!
+The 2017-2018 Skyline College Promise Scholars Program Application is now open!

-The scholarship is available to high school graduates and students who recently completed their GED or Adult Education program after December 1, 2016.
-THE DEADLINE TO APPLY FOR THE PROMISE SCHOLARSHIP IS AUGUST 2, 2017.
+The program is available to high school graduates and students who recently completed their GED/HSE or Adult Education program after December 1, 2016.
+THE DEADLINE TO APPLY FOR THE PROMISE SCHOLARS PROGRAM IS AUGUST 2, 2017.

 How Do I Apply?